 Federal taxable income includes wages, salaries, bonuses, awards and prizes the employer pays to the employee throughout the year.
 In addition, tips an employee reports to her employer, non-cash payments, some fringe benefits (such as a health benefits that is not a qualified cafeteria plan) and some business expense reimbursements (such as payments made to the employee under an accountable plan as defined by the IRS) are taxable wages.

 Video of the Day

 To determine the employee's federal taxable wages per pay period or for the year, the employer subtracts nontaxable deductions from his gross wages.
 Nontaxable deductions include medical and dental plans, flexible spending accounts and traditional 401(k) plans that meet the requirements of IRS section 125 code.
 These deductions are made on a pretax basis; the employer makes the deduction before withholding federal taxes, thus reducing the employee's taxable wages.

-To arrive at the employee's federal income tax withholding per pay period or for the year, the employer uses the IRS Circular E withholding tax table relevant to the employee's taxable wages, filing status and allowances (as shown on her W-4 form) and pay period.
-In 2011, it calculates Social Security tax at 4.2 percent of her taxable wages, up to $106,800 annually; and Medicare tax at 1.45 percent of all her taxable wages.
+To arrive at the employee's federal income tax withholding per pay period or for the year, the employer uses the IRS Circular E withholding tax table relevant to the employee's taxable wages, filing status and other tax situation specifics (as shown on her W-4 form) and pay period.
+Circular E provides detailed guidance to employers about their federal tax withholding responsibilities and includes the obligations for filing employer tax.